 Changes in the East Village and Sculpture Park area are coming in Spring/Summer 2018

-Remainder of Downtown to be changed by the end of calendar year 2018.
-To see a map of the 2018 Meter Changes Rollout Phases, Click Here.
+Remainder of Downtown to be changed by September.
+To see a map of the 2018 Meter Changes Rollout Enforcement Dates, Click Here.

 As changes are made to meters they will be marked with a sticker displayed on the meter.
 Signs will also be placed to inform parkers.